-In the third quarter of 2019, the Bank's risk profile is low, similar to the risk profile in the first and second quarters of 2019.
+In the second quarter of 2019, the Bank's risk profile is low, similar to the risk profile in the first quarter of 2019 and at the end of 2018.
 Risks with a risk level other than Low typically arise from inherent risk in Bank operations, and are in line with the specified risk appetite principles.
 The potential loss due to unexpected events, relative to the Bank's capital and profit, is low.
-Bank profitability is stable, i.e. profit volatility is low and the capital cushion available to the Bank is adequate even under stress scenarios.
+Bank profitability is stable, i.e. profit volatility is low and the capital cushion available to the Bank is sufficient even under stress scenarios.

-The Bank conducts processes for risk identification and measurement, based on a range of methodologies to assess risk levels and exposure to various risks, in the normal course of business and under stress scenarios.
+The Bank conducts processes for risk identification and measurement, base on a range of methodologies to assess risk levels and exposure to various risks, in the normal course of business and under stress scenarios.
 The Bank applies quantitative measurement methods (models, benchmarks / indicators, scenarios and sensitivity analysis, inter alia) and qualitative measurement methods (expert assessments and surveys).

-Summary of Bank policy on major risks and developments in the third quarter of 2019
+Summary of Bank policy on major risks and developments in the second quarter of 2019